Food and Drug Administration, HHS.

 11. Should the GIP regulations require commercial importers to take corrective actions when the drugs they import or offer for import are not in compliance with applicable U.S. requirements?
 If so, what actions should importers be required to take?

 12. Should the GIP regulations include a requirement for commercial importers to list the drugs they import or offer for import?
-If so, what information should be required with listing?
+If so, what Start Printed Page 36714information should be required with listing?

 13. What records should commercial importers be required to maintain under the GIP regulations?